anfinil/activity-feed/FEATURES.md

 3. **Scaling the feed** is done by focusing on high performance in the feed design. and data sharding across many instances, to allow parallel independent queries for concurrent users:

     * _Constant time, fast read operations_ on the news feed due to it's pre-computed design, and hash-based storage
     * _Ability to shard_ data across many servers, and many instances of Redis, by leveraging one or more [`twemproxies`](https://github.com/twitter/twemproxy).
-Twemproxy can be used to configure sharding, and using sharding **ActiveFeed** can be used to support massive data sets across any number of servers
+Twemproxy can be used to configure sharding, and using sharding **ActivityFeed** can be used to support massive data sets across any number of servers

 It is my hope to keep this gem small and very targeted to solving a specific problem, which is **to define a basic activity feed API for reading and writing from/to a backend which can be swapped out with another implementation, and to offer a reference implementation using Redis, as well as the direction for scaling the feed.**